-The SEMSP is located in the Appendix 6.
+The SEMSP is now located within the EMP in Appendix 2.

 12.0 AIR QUALITY MANAGEMENT SUB-PLAN

 The Air Quality Management Sub-Plan provides details of the control measures relevant to the minimisation and management of dust, odours, and emissions to the environment during site establishment, demolition, and construction of the LHAP project.